MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

 After you deploy at least two virtual machines connected to your VM Network, you can ping one tenant virtual machine from the other tenant virtual machine to validate that the network controller has been deployed as a network service successfully, and that it can manage the HNV Provider network so that tenant virtual machines can ping each other.

->[!NOTE]Ensure that your tenant virtual machines allow IPv4 ICMP through their firewall.
+Ensure that your tenant virtual machines allow IPv4 ICMP through their firewall.
 By default, Windows Server blocks this.
 > You can run the following PowerShell cmdlet to allow ICMP v4 in through the firewall: ``New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4``